hasura/engine-plugin-rate-limit/README.md

   - `default_limit`: The default rate limit per window
   - `time_window`: The time window in seconds
   - `excluded_roles`: Roles that are excluded from rate limiting
-  - `key_config`: Configuration for generating rate limit keys
+  - `key_config`: Configuration for generating rate limit keys:
+    - `from_headers`: Headers to include in the rate limit key (if header is not found in the request, it is skipped)
+    - `from_session_variables`: Session variables to include in the rate limit key (if variable is not found in the request, it is skipped)
+    - `from_role`: Whether to include the role in the rate limit key
   - `unavailable_behavior`: Behavior when Redis is unavailable
+  - `role_based_limits`: Role-based rate limits (this takes precedence over the default limit)

 ## Using the plugin